Jarmahent/electron-clipboard-watcher/README.md

-# electron-clipboard-watcher
+# electron-clipboard-watcher2
+This is a modified version of electron-clipboard-watcher, this modification includes the exclution of image text data being polled by the watcher

 Poll the system clipboard for changing text or image data.

 ## Install

-`npm install --save electron-clipboard-watcher`
+`npm install --save electron-clipboard-watcher2`

 ## Usage